Kernel-Based Identification with Frequency Domain Side-Information: System Identification with Frequency Domain Side Information

 Let the output of the system be measured at time instants $\Tscr:=\{t_i\ \!|\! \ i=0,\ldots,\nD\!-\!1\}$, for a given $\nD\in\Nbb$.
 More precisely, define $y_t$ as

 where, for any $t\in\Tscr$, $w_t$ denotes the measurement uncertainty.
 Subsequently, let $\Dscr$ be the set of input-output pairs, i.e., $\Dscr$ is defined as $\Dscr = \{(u_t,y_t)\ | \ t\in\Tscr \}$.

 Let assume we know that the $\Hcal_{\infty}$-norm of system $\Scal$ is bounded by a given scalar $\rho\in\Rbb_+$.
 The question is whether this side-information is naturally encoded in the identification problem.
-The following example elaborates this issue. \begin{example*} \normalfont Let $\Scal$ be a discrete-time system described by the following transfer function
+The following example elaborates this issue by demonstrating that the information on the bound of the system's $\Hcal_{\infty}$-norm is not included in the models identified by the standard identification approaches such as the subspace and the kernel-based methods. \begin{example*} \normalfont Let $\Scal$ be a discrete-time system described by the following transfer function

-To obtain set of data $\Dscr$, we actuate the system with a random white Gaussian signal of length $\nD=150$, and then, the output of system is measured where SNR $= 14.5\!\ $dB (see Figure \ref{fig:example}).
-Additionally, assume we are given the side-information $\|\GS\|_{\Hcal_\infty}\le 1$.
+This can be a model of a low-pass filter where its frequency response has a deformity in high frequencies potentially due to the impact of aging, or possible mistakes in design and implementation.
+To obtain set of data $\Dscr$, we actuate the system with a random white Gaussian signal of length $\nD=150$, and then, the output of system is measured where SNR $= 14.5$ [dB] (see Figure \ref{fig:example}).
+Additionally, let assume we are given the side-information $\|\GS\|_{\Hcal_\infty}\le 1$ which can be due to the filter nature of $\Scal$.
 We employ \textsc{Matlab}'s \textsc{System Identification Toolbox} \cite{ljung2012version} to estimate models $\hat{G}_1$ and $\hat{G}_2$ for the system using \texttt{impulseest} and \texttt{n4sid}, respectively.
 The results are shown in Figure \ref{fig:example} where we have $\|\hat{G}_1\|_{\Hcal_\infty}=1.24$ and $\|\hat{G}_2\|_{\Hcal_\infty}=1.38$.
-One can see that the estimated models do not comply the side-information. \end{example*}
+One can see that the models estimated by the mentioned standard identification methods do not comply the side-information. \end{example*}

-Motivated by this example, we introduce the main problem discussed in this paper as system identification with side-information on the $\Hcal_{\infty}$-norm of the system. \begin{problem} Given the set of input-output data $\Dscr$, estimate the impulse response of system $\Scal$ satisfying the side-information $\|\GS\|_{\Hcal_\infty}\le \rho$, where $\rho$ is a given non-negative real scalar. \end{problem}
+Motivated by this example, we introduce the main problem discussed in this paper as the system identification with side-information on the $\Hcal_{\infty}$-norm of the system. \begin{problem} Given the set of input-output data $\Dscr$, estimate the impulse response of system $\Scal$ satisfying the side-information $\|\GS\|_{\Hcal_\infty}\le \rho$, where $\rho$ is a given non-negative real scalar. \end{problem}

-This problem can be extended to the identification problem with more general characterization of dissipativity side-information.
-More precisely, let $\mx{Q}\in\Sbb^2$ be an indefinite matrix and assume that in addition to the given set of data $\Dscr$, we know that the system $\Scal$ is \emph{dissipative} \cite{antoulas2005approximation} with respect to quadratic supply rate function $s_{\mx{Q}}(u,y)$ defined as
+This problem can be extended to the identification problem with more general sense of dissipativity side-information.
+More precisely, let $\mx{Q}\in\Sbb^2$ be an indefinite matrix and assume that in addition to the given set of data $\Dscr$, we know that the system $\Scal$ is {\em dissipative} \cite{antoulas2005approximation} with respect to quadratic supply rate function $s_{\mx{Q}}(u,y)$ defined as